 - FAFSA Income or Asset Change

 - Selective Service Verification

-Scholars may accept loans once they see an official financial aid award package, up until July 27.
+Scholars may accept loans once they see an official financial aid award package.
+Refer to Financial Aid dates and deadlines for more information.
 In CalCentral, select “My Finances” from the menu at the top.
-In the middle of the page, in the Financial Aid and Scholarships section, click on the “Details” link.
+In the middle of the page, in the Financial Aid and Scholarships section, select Aid Year 2020-2021, then click on the blue “View Awards” link.
 Your awards for summer will be listed to the right of the page.
 From there, you can accept, decline, or reduce the loans that were offered to you.
 In order for the loans to disburse, scholars must also complete other loan acceptance requirements such as a promissory note and entrance loan counseling.
 More information about loans, and what is required, can be found on the Financial Aid website.